 8. Rich RodriguezUniversity of Arizona

 Football – $5,631,563

-Rich Rodriguez, currently the head coach of football at the University of Arizona, just wrapped up his sixth season with U of A, and his 16th year overall as head coach.
+Rich Rodriguez, currently the head coach of football for the University of Arizona Wildcats, just wrapped up his sixth season with U of A, and his 16th year overall as head coach.
 Rodriguez started as a student assistant in 1985 under head coach Don Nehlen at West Virginia University.
-After several assistant coaching spots, including Glenville State College, Tulane University, and Salem College, Rodriguez landed his first head-coaching job, returning to West Virginia University and replacing Don Nehlen in the 2001-02 season.
-Though his first season posted disappointing results with a 3-8 record, Rodriguez’s second showed a major turnaround, ending up at 9-4.
+After several assistant coaching spots, including Glenville State College, Tulane University, and Salem College, Rodriguez landed his first head-coaching job, returning to West Virginia University and replacing Don Nehlen in the 2001–02 season.
+Though his first season posted disappointing results with a 3–8 record, Rodriguez’s second showed a major turnaround, ending up at 9–4.

 While at West Virginia University, Rodriguez lead the team to a Sugar Bowl title in 2005, and a Gator Bowl title in 2006.
 At the University of Arizona, Rodriguez has not matched his past success, but has lead the team to two New Mexico Bowl titles (2012 and 2015) as well as a win at the AdvoCare V100 Bowl in 2013.
 Rodriguez has received a few awards, including NAIA Coach of the year (1993), WVIAC Coach of the Year (1993 and 1994), Big East Coach of the Year (2003 and 2005) and PAC-12 Coach of the Year (2014).